volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 However, I highly recommend keeping the default setting to maintain high-quality tests.

-Still, my two cents?
-Leave it be.
-Helps keep those tests top-notch.
-___
-But I highly recommend to leave it as is which will allow you to keep your tests with higher quality.

 #### Experimental features

-As I've already mentioned some features are still in experimental stack and if you want to use it, you might enable them by adding the next configuration to your `pom.xml` file:
+As I mentioned earlier, some features are still experimental.
+To try them out, just add the following configuration to your `pom.xml` file:

 ```xml